dhocker/athomeled/README.md

     statement [argument-1 [argument-2...argument-n]]

+All arguments are positional.
+In the documentation an argument in square brackets is optional.
+For example, [wait=20.0] identifies a positional parameter for a wait time with a default value of 20.0.
+The "wait=" part of the parameter description is not a part of the actual argument.
+It is there merely to identify the purpose of the argument.

+    statement argument-1 25.0

+This statement has two arguments where the second argument is a wait time of 25.0.
+In the documentation, it would be described as:

+    statement argument-1 [wait=20.0]

+indicating that the default wait time is 20.0.

 ### Names
 Several statements involve the definition of a name (a constant).
 The only rule for a name is that it cannot contain blanks.
 A name can contain any alpha-numeric or special character.